 3. Amazon Can Help Shoppers Discover Your Brand

-Amazon can help build a sales funnel of potential customers that can eventually shop on your branded site.
+Amazon can help build a sales funnel of potential customers who can eventually shop on your branded site.
 Many successful brands have launched on Amazon, and eventually get customers to purchase the same or additional items on their own site.
-For example, Casper Mattress has healthy reviews on Amazon, but has almost 9x more reviews on their own site.
+For example, Casper Mattress has healthy reviews on Amazon but has almost 9x more reviews on their own site.
 The positive reviews on Amazon give Casper strong credibility for those considering buying on Casper’s site, and it also helps Amazon customers discover Casper’s recommended products.
 Additionally, there are several value-added services offered on Casper.com that can win over customers from purchasing on Amazon.

 4. Amazon is an Open Marketplace

-If you don’t create a listing for your brand on Amazon, than be prepared that a third-party seller can create it.
+If you don’t create a listing for your brand on Amazon, then be prepared that a third-party seller can create it.
 Should you trust an unknown party to manage the content, pricing, and exchange with customers on behalf of your brand?
 I assume most of you are shaking your head saying “no”, and with good reason.
-For example, below are customer complaints about a Shark Tank product being sold by a thirdparty seller with no affiliation to the brand, and with a list price nearly 3x the price on the brand’s store.
+For example, below are customer complaints about a Shark Tank product being sold by a third party seller with no affiliation to the brand, and with a list price nearly 3x the price on the brand’s store.

 Ecommerce businesses have rolled out in whatever fields, we can merely think of.
 The biggest consumers of Ecommerce goods are the US and Chinese markets.
 Although the switch from physical stores to online retail has been tremendous, the shift is for good and according to reports there are still unexplored places and diversions.
 The technological advancements have led to many new insights which industrial experts are yet to be aware of.
 With the popularity of Ecommerce giants like Amazon and Alibaba, the world is assuming that the game is over.
 In fact, these giants are evolving day after day commoditizing product categories at different stage of advancements.